-As BUS281 is offered through a professional program, it is incumbent on each student to behave professionally during class.
+As LEAD272 is offered through a professional program, it is incumbent on each student to behave professionally during class.
 Each student will be given a mark after each class for their professionalism and participation that day as per the rubric below.
-Should students exhibit any of the behaviors under the "deal breakers" section, they will forfeit their professionalism grade for the day.

-Deal Breakers Punctual and Committed Late to class or afte Late to class or after break.
-Does not stay for entire class.
-Social Skills Repeatedly talks wh Exhibits distracting, discourteous behaviors.
-For example: Repeatedly talks while another is speaking.
-Uses electronic devices.
-Excellent 10 Good 6-9 Average 2-5 Poor 1 Engagement Made substantive contributions to class discussion that were well supported and persuasively presented.
+Excellent 10 Good 6-9 Average 2-5 Poor 1 Contributions Made substantive contributions to class discussions/presentations.
 Contributions respectful towards peers, and the learning environment.
 Did not dominate discussion.
 Made contributions to class discussion.
 Made a contribution to class.
 May dominate discussion with irrelevant comments.
 Did not participate in class.
 Comments disrespectful or discourteous.
 Teamwork Makes obvious and significant contributions to class activities.
 Makes genuine effort to work effectively with others and provides valuable, creative, competent skills to the team, often takes leadership role.
 Takes an active, supportive role during team activities.
 Minimal contribution to group work.
 Inconsistent engagement.
 Does not contribute in a meaningful way to group work.
+Punctual and Committed On time for class and after break, stays for entire class.
+Late either before class/break, does not stay for entire class.
+Professionalism and Commitment Courteous and respectful.
+Completely committed to class.
+Discourteous, disrespectful or distracted le: excessive talking or using of a device while another is talking.